jacobhyphenated/MarchMadnessGenerator/README.md

 1. run `python generateBracket.py`

 ### How does it work?
 The starting point is the data that drives the Five Thirty Eight 2017 March Madness Predictions.
-This is available as a csv file from there website.
+This is available as a csv file from their website.
 A copy of that data is included in this project.

 The program will go round by round calculating the winner based on the 538 projection.
 For example, if a team has an 80% chance to win the first round, and you run this program 1000 times, you would expect to see that team win about 800 times.